ungoogled-software/ungoogled-chromium/BUILDING.md

 * Generate a build script: `utilikit/generate_build_files.py`
 * Invoke the build script

+All build scripts follow the general pattern:
+* Setup some or all of the source tree (as necessary)
+* Apply patches
+* Build GN via `tools/gn/bootstrap/bootstrap.py`
+* Run `gn gen` with the GN flags
+* Build Chromium via `ninja`

 All utilities in `utilikit` have built-in command-line help.
 Pass in `-h` or `--help` for details.

 If you just want the build flags and patches without going through `utilikit`, you can use `utilikit/export_resources.py` to export them.